Crafts and Learning Activities

 Bible Verse: "For we walk by faith, not by sight:" 2 Corinthians 5:7, KJV

-Teaching Concept: People are affected by the colors and combinations of colors they see in a work of art.
+Teaching Concept: People are very much affected by the colors and combinations of colors they see in a work of art.
 A good artist uses color and other elements and principles of design to create a piece that conveys his feelings and elicits strong emotions from the viewer.

 As a Christian we are to walk by faith, not by what we see because what we see is not always what we can depend on.
 We live in the physical world, but must also consider the spiritual, the unseen world.
 Things may look bleak and out of control, but we can know that God is always in control when we put our faith in him.